 Out of all the steps it takes to make a quilt, basting is the only step I dislike.
 As a matter of fact, I would try anything to make it easier.
-I’ve always purchased the Odif USA 505 Spray in 3 packs; it works great and has larger cans so they last longer.
-The Sulky KK 2000 quilt basting spray and this quilt basting spray from Annie’s Catalog are also good.
+I’ve always purchased the Odif USA 505 Spray in 6 packs; it works great and has larger cans so they last longer.